 Mix a teaspoon each of all the dry ingredients.
 Infuse this mix with the peppermint oil and store in a sealed container.

-Peppermint & Sage tooth powder
+Peppermint & Sage Tooth Powder Recipe

 - 2 tablespoons of bentonite clay and baking soda